 This course is designed to introduce students to a wide variety of literary and artistic genres and engaging introspective practices in order to help students develop richer inner lives and become more thoughtful lifelong learners and productive citizens.
 Throughout the course, students will receive a balanced exposure to works of art-literature, painting, and film, among others-as well as a variety of critical approaches to the interpretation of art which they can then utilize to develop their personal growth and self-definition.
 Among other requirements, this writing and reading intensive course will include a series of self-reflective journaling assignments and a major service learning project through which students will demonstrate their ability to integrate art, literature, modes of critical interpretation and inquiry, and lifelong learning.
 This course fulfills the general education requirement.
-Prerequisites: GS 101 and EN 102

-EN 270 3 Irish Literature, Culture, and Language
+Prerequisites: GS 101 and EN 102 EN 270 Irish Literature, Culture, and Language

 This interdisciplinary course will introduce the student to the remarkably rich culture of Ireland through a fourfold examination of its history, its language, its music, and its literature.
 The historical examination will extend from archeological evidence of Celtic culture to such contemporary issues as the republican-unionist conflict and Ireland's economic surge as the "Celtic Tiger."
 Students will learn the fundamentals of the Irish language, learning to speak some of its basic words and phrases.
 Students will learn what is meant by "traditional" Irish music and its impact on contemporary world music.
 The examination of Ireland's rich literary tradition will extend from pre-English Irish poetry through the works of Yeats, Joyce, and Beckett to modern Irish writers such as Patrick McCabe.
-Prerequisite: EN 102 should aesthetics play in looking at these representations?
-Who has the "right" to speak for the victims?
-How are issues of truth and creativity reconciled?
-Literature, art, and film will be used to explore the event from a variety of points of view, including that of victims, survivors, perpetrators, second generation artists, and those with no direct connection to the Holocaust.
-In addition, the "commercialization" of the Holocaust and the ethical implications of that commercialization will also be examined.
-This course fulfills the general education requirement.
 Prerequisite: EN 102